A ruptured eardrum (tympanic membrane perforation) is a hole or tear in the thin tissue that separates the ear canal from the middle ear (eardrum).

-If your eardrum ruptures, complications can occur while your eardrum is healing or if it fails to heal.
+If the eardrum ruptures, uncommon problems can occur, especially if it fails to self-heal after three to six months.
 Possible complications include:

-Ear canal debris normally travels to your outer ear with the help of ear-protecting earwax.
-If your eardrum is ruptured, the skin debris can pass into your middle ear and form a cyst.
+Ear canal debris normally travels to the outer ear with the help of ear-protecting earwax.
+If the eardrum is ruptured, the skin debris can pass into the middle ear and form a cyst.

-A cholesteatoma provides a friendly environment for bacteria and contains proteins that can damage bones of your middle ear.
+A cyst in the middle ear provides a friendly environment for bacteria and contains proteins that can damage the bones of the middle ear.

-Follow these tips to avoid a ruptured or perforated eardrum:
+Follow these tips to avoid a ruptured (perforated) eardrum:

 - Get treatment for middle ear infections.
 Be aware of the signs and symptoms of middle ear infection, including earache, fever, nasal congestion and reduced hearing.
-Children with a middle ear infection often rub or pull on their ears.
-Seek prompt evaluation from your primary care doctor to prevent potential damage to the eardrum.
+Children with middle ear infections often are fussy and may refuse to eat.
+Seek prompt evaluation from your provider to prevent potential damage to the eardrum.